A technology from 100% natural and biodegradable products, developed to meet the needs of industry

 A technology offering a combination of unparalleled properties

-The properties of the Lactips material, compared to all conventional plastics and bioplastics:
+The properties of the Lactips pellet, compared to all conventional plastics and bioplastics:

 On the horizontal axis, disposal of materials, and on the vertical axis, origin of materials